fhgd/LoopyPlot/README.md

 LoopyPlot
 =========

-Plot data dependencies for scientific and engineering tasks in Python.
+Visualize relations of experimental data series by means of interactive plots in Python.
 With ...

 > Loo **_py_** Plot ... you can describe your problem in a plain
 > [python](https://www.python.org) function